 What OpenHPC Provides

 The project simplifies the process of standing up and maintaining HPC clusters by providing validated, community-tested software stacks.
-We thank the developers and maintainers of upstream communities.
-They provide key HPC components used around the world.
-The community integrates and validates these into a cohesive software stack.
 The project supports multiple Linux distributions and processor architectures.

 This community integrates components commonly used in HPC systems.
 All components are freely available as open source under community-friendly licenses.
 We thank the developers and maintainers of upstream communities.
 They provide key HPC components used around the world.
 The OpenHPC community integrates and validates these into a cohesive software stack.
 If you have questions about the current or future use of an upstream component, please contact us at info@openhpc.community.